IDMEFv2/Concerto-SIEM/README.md

 make clean-test
 ```

-## Manualy push IDMEFv2 to your prototype with curl
+## Manualy send alerts to Concerto with curl

 Your prototype is listening on port `4690` for IDMEFv2 alerts.
 You can use curl command to send IDMEFv2 alerts.